The Revolutionary Age: Background

 During the decade of the 1910s, Boston was at the time one of the centers of the foreign language federations of the Socialist Party of America — organized groups of immigrants conducting their activities in languages other than English.
 Many of these foreign language groups, particularly those hailing from the Russian Empire, were deeply inspired by the Marxist revolutionary movement which overthrew the Tsarist regime in 1917.
 This emerging revolutionary left in the Socialist party sought to advance its ideas through the establishments.

-The immediate forerunner of The Revolutionary Age was a newspaper called The New International, issued n New York under the auspices of the Socialist Propaganda League.
+The immediate forerunner of The Revolutionary Age was a newspaper called The New International, issued in New York under the auspices of the Socialist Propaganda League.
 This paper was launched early in 1917, but ran out of funds by summer, forcing its outright suspension from the middle of July until the start of October 1917.
 Only a few irregularly appearing issues of The New International were issued after that date due to these ongoing financial concerns, leaving a void for the emergence of a new revolutionary socialist publication.

 At the beginning of 1918 revolutionary socialists won majority control of Local Boston, Socialist Party, with the powerful Boston-based Lettish Socialist Federation functioning as the leading center of the movement.
 The Boston City Committee made the decision to bring New International editor Louis Fraina from New York City to Boston to take charge of party educational work from that center.
 By the end of the year a new publication had emerged, issued with Local Boston providing financial support and with educational director Fraina at the helm.
 This publication was known as The Revolutionary Age.